Skip to content

 Hatica Listed by fulcrumsec Ransomware Group

-On May 1, 2026, the ransomware group Fulcrumsec added Hatica to its leak site, confirming that internal files had been exfiltrated from the India-based engineering analytics platform.
+On May 1, 2026, the ransomware group Fulcrumsec added Hatica to its leak site, claiming that internal files had been exfiltrated from the India-based engineering analytics platform.

 Public reporting indicates the incident involves a ransomware attack in which attackers gained access to Hatica’s systems and removed internal documents.
 The company, which integrates with tools such as GitHub, Jira, and Slack to deliver productivity metrics for software teams, has not yet released an official statement detailing the volume or exact nature of the stolen data.
 Available reporting describes the listing on the Fulcrumsec leak site hosted at an onion address, but does not specify the number of records affected or name individual customers whose information may have been exposed.
 The breach appears to follow the group’s standard pattern of exfiltrating sensitive files before threatening public release unless a ransom is paid.